 A: Emerging data indicate that many people are not aware of the potential harm of e-cigarettes, particularly the aerosol emitted by these products, to both the user and to bystanders.
 Studies show water vapor contains potentially harmful constituents, such as nicotine, ultrafine particulates, volatile organic compounds and heavy metals.

-Q: What are the implications of
+Q: What are the implications of the survey?

 A: Public attitudes toward tobacco control interventions can help inform public health policy, planning and practice.
 These findings demonstrate that a considerable majority of U.S. adults favor raising the minimum tobacco age of sale to 21.